 Any workplace violence hazards specific to the school environment, the corrective measures the school has implemented, and how to seek assistance to prevent or respond to violence and to avoid physical harm.

-The workplace violence incident log, and how to obtain records the school is required to keep pursuant to the Recordkeeping part of this Plan, below.
+The workplace violence incident log, and how to request information the school is required to keep pursuant to the Recordkeeping part of this Plan, below.

-An opportunity for live questions and answers on the Plan with the [HR CONTACT].
+An opportunity for live questions and answers on the Plan with the HR Coordinator and/or administrative designee.

-In addition to an annual training session on these topics, the school will conduct training every time a new or previously unrecognized workplace violence hazard is identified and whenever changes are made to the Plan.
+In addition to an annual training session on these topics, the school may conduct additional training as needed, when a new or previously unrecognized workplace violence hazard is identified and whenever changes are made to the Plan.
 This additional training may be limited only to the new workplace violence hazards identified or to the new changes to the Plan.

-The [HR CONTACT] will ensure that this training is completed and that records of employee participation are kept and filed in accordance with Part V of this Plan (“Recordkeeping”).
+The HR Coordinatorwill ensure that this training is completed and that records of employee participation are kept and filed in accordance with Part V of this Plan (“Recordkeeping”).

 Identification and Evaluation of Workplace Violence Hazards